 Signs of elbow tendonitis include:

 Elbow joints are protected by tiny sacs filled with synovial fluid.
-These bursitis "bursa" sacs cushion bones, tendons and muscles against forceful impacts to the elbow.
-If your elbow pain doctor diagnosis you with elbow bursitis, the means those sacs are inflamed and irritated due to trauma, infection or moving your elbow repeatedly in the same way.
-In some cases, the elbow may develop a large swelling that visible protrudes and feels feverish.
-Left untreated, elbow bursitis could lead to severe stiffness and inability to move the elbow without experiencing extreme pain.
+These bursitis "bursa" sacs cushion bones, tendons, and muscles against forceful impacts to the elbow.
+If your elbow pain doctor diagnoses you with elbow bursitis, that means those sacs are inflamed and irritated due to trauma, infection, or moving your elbow repeatedly in the same way.
+In some cases, the elbow may develop a large swelling that visibly protrudes and feels feverish.
+Left untreated, elbow bursitis could lead to severe stiffness and the inability to move the elbow without experiencing extreme pain.

 In addition to wearing a splint while sleeping and showing you how to properly exercise the elbow to reduce symptoms, your elbow pain doctor may also recommend massage therapy to relax muscles and decompress the ulnar nerve.
 Some patients find chiropractic adjustments helpful in relieving painful symptoms of cubital tunnel syndrome.

 Dr. Misa Zaker owns and operates Zaker Chiropractic and proudly serves patients in Orange County and South Bay.
-If you suffer chronic elbow pain, call (949) 446-1172 for an appointment in Newport Pain & Wellness in Newport Beach, (424) 372-0183 for South Bay Pain & Wellness in Torrance, or (310) 846-8180 for an appointment with San Pedro Pain & Wellness in San Pedro for prompt, personalized elbow pain treatment.
+If you suffer chronic elbow pain, call (949) 734-4454 for an appointment with Newport Pain & Wellness, (424) 235-1562 for South Bay Pain & Wellness, or (310) 831-0003 for an appointment with San Pedro Pain & Wellness for prompt, personalized elbow pain treatment.